backdrop-contrib/securitytxt/README.txt

 ══════════════

   The Security.txt module provides an implementation of the security.txt draft RFC standard.
-It’s purpose is to provide a standardised way to document your website’s security contact details and policy.
+Its purpose is to provide a standardised way to document your website’s security contact details and policy.
 This allows users and security researchers to securely disclose security vulnerabilities to you.